 Boulannais Horse Article and Photos Copyrighted - see credits below

-An excellent draft animal, the Boulonnais horse is energetic, easy, active and very gentle in nature.
-From the Boulogne District of France, this breed origins trace to the horses left behind by the cavalry legions of Julius Caesar, before he left to invade England.
+The Boulonnais Draft horse is energetic, easy, active and very gentle in nature.
+From the Boulogne District of France, this breed traces to the horses left behind by the cavalry legions of Julius Caesar, before he left to invade England.
 Later the Crusades and the Spanish occupation of Flanders brought a further influx of bloodlines from Oriental and Andalusian horses to the Boulonnais area.
 Even more Andalusian blood was introduced from stock coming from Germany and this influence is still seen in the Boulonnais horse of today the most elegant of draft horses.

-Called the Boulonnais horse as long ago as the 1600' s, there were two types, a smaller horse less than 16 hands in height, known as the Mareyeru, and used to make express fish deliveries from Boulogne to Paris and the large Boulonnais, standing over 16 hand, which is still being bred.
+Called the Boulonnais horse as long ago as the 1600’s, there were two types, a smaller horse less than 16 hands in height, known as the Mareyeru (used to make express fish deliveries from Boulogne to Paris) and the large Boulonnais, standing over 16 hand, which is still being bred.

 The head of the Boulonnais horse is very distinctive, showing clearly the influence of oriental out-crosses, with a straight profile, prominent eye sockets, and open and lean jowl and a flat wide forehead.
 The eye is usually larger; nostrils are open and the ear are very small and erect.

 The neck is thick but very gracefully arched.
 There is more slope to the muscular shoulder than in other draft breeds and the withers are prominent.
 Another feature of the Boulonnais horse is the good front, or forehand, being rather unique among draft breeds.